wannespappijn/fake-door-starter/readme.md

 # Github Deploy

+## Fork

+- Create a fork of this repository first
+- Then clone your copy of this repository (the fork) to your local machine
+- Try to spin up the project locally with your live server and make sure everything seems fine.

+## Deploy

 - [ ] Deploy this project to [Netlify](https://www.netlify.com/).
 (You can opt for other hosting services, such as [Vercel](https://vercel.com), [Cloudflare](https://pages.cloudflare.com) or even [GitHub pages](https://pages.github.com))
   - [ ] Log in or create an account
   - [ ] Add a new site (Import an existing project)